sergiosgc/crud-trait/README.md

 This would read page 1 of all gizmos whose `color` equals blue, sorted in ASCending order by `name` using a page size of 20 items per page.
 The function returns an array of `VirtuousGizmo` and a total count (for pagination UI).
 All arguments after the page size (20 in this case) are passed to the query execution.

 And that's it.
-The rest of the document deals with how to deal with abstraction leaks:
+The rest of the document focuses on how to deal with abstraction leaks:
 * handling leaks in the opinionated approach
 * handling leaks into the underlying SQL